frotrest/Headphones/README.md

 Responsive Views: you can enjoy the website using any type of device;

-Slider: to ensure the quality of headphones you can check the reviews of out customers.
+Slider: to ensure the quality of headphones you can check the reviews of our customers.

 FAQ: it's normal to have questions and we've already known that in advance, we created FAQ sections with most common user questions.